 When a fertilized egg attaches to the uterine wall, it often causes light spotting because of the old blood which takes some time to leave the body.
 Well, the cervix is extra sensitive during pregnancy, and every slight irritation from intercourse or an examination can cause spotting.
 If it mixes with your normal discharge, the brown discharge will occur.
 In a case that the secretion continues or the flow of blood gets heavier, you should call your doctor or the healthcare advisor right away.

 Brown Discharge in the Second Trimester

-While usually harmless, brown discharge may also be an indication of an infection that requires prompt treatment, such as:
+While usually harmless, brown discharge may also be the severe indication of an infection that requires prompt treatment.

 Brown Discharge in the Third Trimester

 Brown discharge in the third trimester of pregnancy is nothing unusual, but future moms are always worried when they see these kinds of changes.
 Just like in the first and second trimester, brown-colored discharge can be the result of cervix’s irritation.
 Examinations and intercourse still can cause light spotting in brown color.
 The difference is that this type of discharge can also be a sign that you are about to go into labor.

 Well, a few days before labor, you will lose your mucus plug which seals your cervix during pregnancy to protect your baby.
 At the moment when you lose it, you may experience a brown, bright red or pink mucus-like secretion known as ‘the bloody show’.
 It is actually a slang term that describes bleeding before your delivery.
 It can be different colors depending on your body.

 The fact that you lose your mucus plug means that your cervix begins to be softer and prepares for your recent delivery.
 Consequential ‘bloody show’ is a sign that the blood vessels in your uterus begin to rupture and dilate.
 Once you experience this phenomenon, you will likely go into labor within the next few days.